 - Remove tenant's belongings from property

 - Remove the tenant physically

 - Change locks or lock-out tenant

 - Shut off essential utilities

-- Harass tenant
+- Harass tenant.

-Tenants should document any such communications or harrassments from landlord for your records.
+Tenants should document any such communications or harassments from landlord for your records.

-Eviction proceedings are currently paused until July 13th.
+The CDC eviction moratorium has expired and evictions are proceeding.
 It is important to know your rights as a tenant and the proper legal proceedings for eviction.

-For rent or utility assistance:
+For rent, utility, or eviction assistance: